Part of the Technical Health audit

 How to fix it

-Add these four meta tags to every page: og:title, og:description, og:image, and twitter:card.
+Step 1: Add the four core tags to every page.
+In your HTML head section, add meta tags for og:title, og:description, og:image, and twitter:card.
 Most CMS platforms have fields for these in SEO or social sharing settings.

-For og:image, use an image at least 1200x630 pixels.
+Step 2: Set og:image correctly.
+Use an image at least 1200x630 pixels.
 This size works well on all platforms.
-Make sure the image URL is absolute (starts with https://), not relative.
+The image URL must be absolute (starts with https://), not relative.
+A relative URL will work on your site but break in every preview card.

 Example findings from a scan